postgres-ai/database-lab-engine/README.md

 ## Why on GitLab.com?
 Database Lab Engine is hosted and developed on GitLab.com.

 GitLab Inc. is our (Postgres.ai) long-term client and early adopter (see [GitLab Development Docs](https://docs.gitlab.com/ee/development/understanding_explain_plans.html#database-lab)).
-GitLab is open-source.
+GitLab has an open-source version.
 Last but not least: GitLab uses PostgreSQL.

 However, nowadays, not many open-source projects are hosted at GitLab.com unfortunately.
 Please support the project giving a GitLab star!
 It's on [the main page](https://gitlab.com/postgres-ai/database-lab), at the upper right corner: